connelldave/botocove/README.md

 A simple decorator for functions to remove time and complexity burden.
-Uses `async.io` and `ThreadPoolExecutor` to run boto3 sessions against one to all of your AWS accounts at the same speed as running against one.
+Uses `async.io` and `ThreadPoolExecutor` to run boto3 sessions against one to all of your AWS accounts at (nearly!) the same speed as running against one.

 Wrap a function in `@cove` and inject an assumed role session into every account required, gathering all results into a dictionary.